 “I was extremely fortunate to have been the recipient of several prestigious awards in order to carry out my research,” she said.

-Some of these awards included the Ministry of Foreign Affairs and Trade Historical Research Grant (2011), the University of Otago Scholarships Award (2011), Claude McCarthy Fellowship (2013), The New Zealand Peace and Disarmament Education Trust Award (2013), Lauterpacht Visiting Fellowship at Lauterpacht Centre for International Law at the University of Cambridge, UK (2013) and the Visiting Researcher at the London Institute of Space Policy and Law, Institute of Advanced Legal Studies, London (2014).
+Some of these awards included the Ministry of Foreign Affairs and Trade Historical Research Grant (2011), the University of Otago Scholarships Award (2011), Claude McCarthy Fellowship (2013), The New Zealand Peace and Disarmament Education Trust Award (2013) and Lauterpacht Visiting Fellowship at Lauterpacht Centre for International Law at the University of Cambridge, UK (2013).

 And her research hasn’t stopped since she was awarded her PhD.